So, dragon snakes? What are they? A hybrid of a dragon and a snake? Is it a breed of dragon, or a breed of snake? Just what is a dragon snake?

 Well, it’s a snake, and although snakes are generally scary creatures – I’m not a fan myself – you can’t help but marvel at their beauty and diversity.
 They come in all sizes and colors, each with a different level of venomosity.

 A rather exquisite snake species is the dragon snake.
 It looks like something out of an ancient Japanese drawing!
 Perhaps this snake is linked to the snake of the Chinese Zodiac, where the dragon features prominently.
+Or in fact, in China, where dragons feature everywhere.

 Unfortunately, there isn’t much information available about this particular snake, due to its elusive nature.
 However, since it’s become a popular topic now, we’ll provide you with some interesting info.